-PNM will prepare written responses to questions received and will post the responses (without identification of the party asking the questions) on the applicable RFP module for all Respondents who submit a Notice of Intent to Respond.
+PNM will prepare written responses to questions received and will post the responses (without identification of the party asking the questions) on the applicable RFP module for all Respondents who submit an executed non-disclosure agreement.
 Questions that are applicable to both the Market and EPC events will be shared with all Respondents.
 All questions must be submitted via the RFP module Q&A Board.